finbourne/lusid-python-tools/README.md

 We welcome community participation in our tools.
 For information on contributing see our article [here](https://github.com/finbourne/lusid-python-tools/tree/master/docs)

 ## Reporting Issues
-If you encounter any issues please report these the Github [issues page](https://github.com/finbourne/lusid-python-tools/issues).
+If you encounter any issues please report these on the Github [issues page](https://github.com/finbourne/lusid-python-tools/issues).

 ## Upgrading